How to Pick the Best Hay to Feed Goats

 A goat’s rumen is found on the left side of the body.
 You can more easily remember this by saying Left=Lunch.
 A large soft and spongy left belly is a sign of a healthy and active rumen.

-SLCG PRO TIP: If your goat has a large belly that is hard to the touch that could be the sign of bloat, a deadly condition in goats where gas becomes trapped in the rumen.
-Walk your goat to help them remove the excess gas and contact your VET immediately for medical assistance
+SLCG PRO TIP: If your goat has a large belly that is hard to the touch, that could be a sign of bloat.
+Bloat is a deadly condition in goats where gas becomes trapped in the rumen.
+If you suspect bloat, walk your goat to help them remove the excess gas, and contact your VET immediately for medical assistance.

 First, the basics, what exactly is hay?

 SLCG PRO TIP: Straw is great to use for goat bedding.
-Since goats will not eat straw because they prefer hay, you can keep bedding intact.
+Since goats will not eat straw because they prefer hay, you can reduce worm outbreaks by limiting how often goats eat discarded hay off the soiled ground.

 • Legume includes alfalfa, clover, or soy.